Program Admission Requirements

 - In some program requirements, applicants must have the ability to meet the programmatic onsite requirements.

 - In some program requirements, applicants must be a US citizen or resident.

-- International students must meet the specific program guidelines for international students for the specific program in question.
+- International students must meet the specific program guidelines for international students in the particular program in question.

-- Applicants must have a reasonable level of technology literacy prior to applying to the desired degree program.
+- Applicants must have a reasonable level of technology literacy before applying to the desired program.

 Full Disclosure Requirement for all Programs